georgeanthony33/sei-project-02-updated/readme.md

 ### Future Features

 * Convert dates from YYYY-MM-DD into a more presentable format.
-* Fix formatting issue with apostrophes appearing as HTML Character Reference code
+* Fix formatting issue with apostrophes appearing as HTML Character Reference code.
 * Enable movement and zoom on Event Show Page map.